Wheels In Motion

 A harsh bark of laughter erupted from Elissa's mouth.
 The leader visibly flinched at the eerie sound.

 "You think capturing them to become your wives an honor.
 Did they not beg you to allow them to bury our dead?
-I know that they explained that in order to find peace in our fields of rest a proper ceremony was needed."
+I know they explained that in order to find peace in our fields of rest a proper ceremony was needed."

 The man at the end of her sword gave a small nod, hoping not to cause her to cut his throat.
 "But, you in all your manly wisdom never considered they had families waiting for them at home.
 You spit on our beliefs with your actions.
 Give me one reason not send you to join your fallen men?"